MichaelLogan11/busn32130_final_proj/README.md

   * "Python Graphs" (jupyter notebook) - Visualizations for Sections #, #, #
   * "Tableau Graphs" (tableau workbook) - Dashboard
 * "A Beginner's Guide to Investing" (PDF) - Final report submission with all visualizations and explanations
+* "Explore Your Portfolio Options" (tableau workbook) - Interactive workbook for you to explore how you may build your portfolio

 ## Sections with Accompanying Visulations
 1. Why Invest?
 Impact of inflation